Lionsberg/lionsberg-wiki/Above The Chaos, Reconciling the Critical Path, and Confronting and Overcoming The Giants.md

 For more on the role of the [[Invisible Power Structures]] and [[The Giants]] see [[Above The Chaos, Censorship, Free Speech, and the End of America As We Thought We Knew It]].
 It is crucial to link the "Deep State" elements in with the issues below, and that post traces the rise of The Blob of state actors post [[World War II]].

+For a far simpler take on how we as individuals can rapidly connect to meet this moment in history, see [[Above The Chaos, An Astonishingly Simple Plan]].
+Then [[Light Your Candle]], and [[Pass The Flame]].

+## The Multi-Generational Strategy and Plan

 Whereas the first 50 years (and the millennia beforehand) required primarily the co-creation of the Knowledge and Technology that make the implementation possible, the [[10 Year Grand Strategy]] requires the co-creation of the systems and structure required to “pull” the entire human population through the transformation [[FROM the Old TO the New]], and to ensure that each and every family on Earth is abundantly provisioned by the poly-centric implementation, localization and instantiation of the [[The Prototype]], which orders within itself as a “kit of parts” the artifacts, tools, technologies, systems, and processes required for life and society to flourish.

 Bucky’s insight into the English Empire as the first closed-loop world system, and his insight into the requirement for a post-nation-state Omni-Integration of all localities, tribes, and nations into some form of [[Higher Order Functional Unity]], points the way towards the co-creation of a closed-loop [[Human System]] co-operating in support of the eternally regenerative flourishing of the [[Living System]].